pvs043/cMDTBuildLab/README.md

 # cMDTBuildLab

 cMDTBuildLab is a Powershell Module to help automize deployment Windows Reference Images on MDT Server with Desired State Configuration.<p>
-cMDTBuildLab is a fork from cMDT module (https://github.com/addlevel/cMDT) by info@addlevel.se (c)
+cMDTBuildLab is a fork from cMDT module (https://github.com/servicedudes/cmdt).

 ### Version
 0.5.0